pierrestarkov/guidelines/code/general.md

 Most of the implementation code should be covered by automated tests.

 - Functional (or acceptance) tests are required; they are the only functional specifications we keep of completed work
-- Unit tests are only needed if they provide clear value in addition to the functional tests
+- Unit tests are only required if they provide clear value (e.g. as documentation) in addition to the functional tests
-- Always work test-first if you can
+- Always work test-first if you can; if not be prepared to explain why

 ## Files and folders